 Think continental vegetarian, and Italian is usually the answer.
 Little Italy offers fairly authentic tasting, well-sized Italian dishes.
 While it is famous for its fresh caprese, herbed garlic bread and assortment of pastas (and really fresh pesto), the restaurant’s dark horse is its pizza with its crackling thin crust and assortment of toppings.
 The tiramisu is particularly recommended.

-It’s not often you find an all-vegetarian restaurant that serves Chinese and Thai cuisine, and Flower Drum does not disappoint.
-The range of soups, pan grilled dishes, main courses, satays, rices and noodles is mind-boggling, and the portions are large and filling.
-Big hits among customers are the honey chilli potato, lemon coriander soup, nasi goreng and varied chopsueys.
+It’s not often you find an all-vegetarian restaurant that serves Chinese and Thai cuisine, and Flower Drum has almost made it to the list of iconic restaurants in Chennai.
+The range of soups, pan-grilled dishes, main courses, satays, rices and noodles is mind-boggling, and the portions are large and filling.
+Big hits among customers are the honey chilli potato, lemon coriander soup, nasi goreng and varied chop suey.
 The restaurant announces on its menu that it does not use any egg, fish or shrimp in the sauces, which likely comes as a relief to many a vegetarian keen on oriental food.

 Leafy Gandhinagar’s fine dining restaurant is an exercise in indulgence – of all the senses.
 The grandeur of the interiors almost borders on opulence with the royal, plush seating, elaborate chandeliers and carving-laden walls.
 The food is as rich as the décor, and though it is not quite as easy on the pocket, customers wax eloquent about the signature banana leaf-enclosed Hamsa rice and the parathas that transport you to Delhi’s Parathewali Gali.
 If you’re only peckish and don’t want an entire meal, there’s street food like ragada patties and misal paav to snack on.